 The data in the basic statistical register of the Finnish Centre for Pensions comes from the pension register of the Finnish Centre for Pensions, where the data is transmitted from the pension providers making the pension decisions.
 The pension contingency register is managed by Arek Oy, jointly owned by the pension providers and the Finnish Centre for Pensions.
 The register service department of the Finnish Centre for Pensions is responsible for the content of the pension register.
 The processing systems include authenticity and logical checks, where the programme requires correction or verification of the data.
 The error messages may also be comments that do not inhibit the registration of the decision.

 Flaws detected in the statistics are immediately corrected in the web service.
-A corrective page is added to printed publications that have not yet been distributed.
-If the error is substantial, a separate notification is delivered to those who have already received the publication.
+If the error is substantial, a separate notification is delivered.

 Timeliness and promptness of data